Nature conservation

 Protected species

-A number of species are protected by national and european laws (opens in a new window).
+A number of species are protected by national and European laws (opens in a new window).
 The presence of protected species, such as bats, in the district is taken into account in planning applications.